forestgrape/coronavirus/transmission.md

 ### Particles Sources
 [in rework]
-This section describes when particles are exhaled and how they spread out within the respiratory tract.
+This section describes when particles are generated and how they spread within the respiratory tract and out of it.
 * Larger particles i.e. droplet are mostly spread at coughing and speaking.
 Coughing yields mostly particles from the upper respiratory tract.

+* ##### =Larsson=
-* Small particles from the lower respiratory tract (<1 micro meter) are generated with breathing alone and not when speaking or coughing.
-[Larsson et al](#larsson) found this by identifying the origins of particles from the lipid composition.
+  Small particles from the lower respiratory tract (<1 micro meter) are generated from breathing alone and their generation does not require speaking or coughing.
+[Larsson et al](#larsson) identified the origins by analyzing the lipid composition of the particles.

+* ##### =Fabian=
-* [fabian et al](#fabian) found that the number of particles exhaled is very individual.
+  [Fabian et al](#fabian) describes that the number of particles exhaled is very individual.
 Differences greater than a factor of 500 were observed.
-A tendency for a positive correlation with age was observed.
+Data indicate a  positive correlation with age.

+* ##### =Milton 2018=
-* [milton et al](#milton2018) observed that the aerosol amount exhaled correlated both with coughing and BMI.
+  [Milton et al](#milton-2018) observed that the aerosol amount exhaled correlated both with coughing and BMI.
 Coughing correlated with RNA shedding.
 However, without coughs, there are small infectious aerosols exhaled too.

 So Covid-19 can be spread with breathing alone especially since in the deep lungs there are many receptors for Sars-CoV-2.

 ### Particles Deposition
 This section describes how particles are deposited in the respiratory tract.
 These particles can originate from other locations in the respiratory tract or being inhaled from extern air.

 #### Deposition Factors
 How many particles are deposited/breath out in which region in/from the respiratory tract depends on various factors ([park et al](#park) have recently written a review).
-- particles properties such as diameter, density, form (see [sturm](#sturm)) and material([zhong18](#zhong18)], [varghese](#varghese))
+- particles properties such as
-    * Droplets mostly don't enter the lower respiratory tract.
-    * Small Aerosols can enter the lower respiratory tract.
-But at a size of at least 0.1 μm they are not well deposited (the Sars-CoV-2 diameter is between 50 and 200 nm) and larger aerosols don't enter deep or are well cleared out [to be confirmed and citation to be added].
-    * Tiny, dry and sticky (Spike-Glycoprotein) particulates may have a higher deposition rate on the lung alveolar epithelial cells and less clearance [to be confirmed and citation to be added, work in progress].
+  - diameter: the diameter determines the size of particles and thus how particles [move in the air](#objects-moving-in-the-air).
+  - Form: constant for water droplets but dry particles can vary in form.
+The influence of the form is simulated in ([Sturm](#sturm)).
+  - material:([zhong18](#zhong18)],droplets containing salt tend to growth more: [varghese](#varghese))
 - breathing volume and frequency [hofemeier](#hofemeier)
 - air humidity and how much the air is moistened in the lung.
 E.g. described in [zhong18](#zhong18), [varghese](#varghese)]
 - orientation respect to gravity i.e. wether horizontal or vertical

 #### Deposition Locations
-The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer).
+The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer-2018).
+* Particles smaller than 10 micro meter enter the deep lungs [Kleinstreuer 2018 Fig 12](#kleinstreuer-2018), [Heyder](#heyder-2004).
+Between 2 and 10 micro meters the particles are deposited due to sedimentation i.e. they fall down since the airstream is mostly to weak to change their direction from downwards to upwards.
+Starting from around 200 nano meters and below, particles are deposited due to diffusion.
+Particles between 200 nano meters and 2 micro meters have the lowest deposition fraction, they can be deposited due to diffusion and sedimentation but both not very well.
-* Locations of particles depositions for different sizes both a inhale and exhale are shown in [Kleinstreuer et al](#kleinstreuer) on page 23 are used: "Fig. 6.
+* Locations of particles depositions for different sizes both a inhale and exhale are shown in [Kleinstreuer et al](#kleinstreuer-2018) on page 23 are used: "Fig. 6.
 Particle deposition in human nasopharyngeal model: (a) nasopharyngeal; (b) tracheal; (c) generation 1; (d) generation 2; and (e) generation 3".
-Especially noteworthy is that upon exhale many particles are deposited in the pharynx (which is relevant for swab tests).
+Especially noteworthy is that upon exhale many particles are deposited in the pharynx (which is relevant for swab tests)
 * [Zhong](#zhong) et al describe that the particles can be moistened upon inhale and this has an effect on depositions locations.
 Similarly observed by [Varghese and Gangamma, Figure 4](#varghese): The alveolar deposition of soluble matter (shown for salt NaCl) between 250 nm and 1000 nm is increased by the particle growth due to moistening in the lungs.
 In Figure 7 the simulated effect of particle growth on total deposition is compared to measurements in experiments.
-* The particles depositions aren't equal for the left and right lung and bronchus [Rahimi-Gorji](#rahimi-gorji), [kleinstreuer2017](#kleinstreuer2017)
+* The particles depositions aren't equal for the left and right lung and bronchus [Rahimi-Gorji](#rahimi-gorji), [kleinstreuer2017](#kleinstreuer-2017)
 * Particle deposition in the alveolar regions can be greatly increased upon deep inhaling [hofemeier](#hofemeier).
 * [Sturm](#sturm) simulated the deposition of  non-spherical particles particles.
 The form factor showed to matter most for larger particles in the size of 10 micro meter.
 Fibers in that size were deposited early on, where as disks showed the highest deposition rate in the airway generations 20 to 25.

 ### Particles Clearance